pohankung/NegativeBeliefs_Habenula_DCM/README.md

-# Habenula contributions to negative self-cognitions (undeer review)
+# Habenula contributions to negative self-cognitions (under review)
 The repository contains [de-identified effective connectivity data](/data/) and the codes used to support the main findings in the [Kung et al. manuscript](https://www.researchsquare.com/article/rs-5634827/v1) (DOI:10.21203/rs.3.rs-5634827/v1).

 The present study leverages ultra-high field (UFH) MRI and dynamic causal model (DCM) to characterise habenula effective connectivity during the processing of negative self-cognitions commonly reported in psychopathology.
 Out-of-sample reliability of the current findings is assessed in an independent replication sample and a randomised stratified 5-fold validation analysis.